 If the book is published as open access, add the URL and date you accessed the book.
 This is usually the case with different types of reports, theses and publications by authorities and other organizations.

 If you are citing an e-book in a database or e-book platform, you can add the name of the database or platform.
 In this instance the URL is not added to the reference.
 The date for accessing the book must be added.
+This is especially important when you are citing works that are continuously updated.

 Author, Initial (Year).
 Title.
 Place of publication: Publisher.
 Available: URL.
 Accessed date.